linenpeach/the-beans/README.md

 # The Beans

-This is a simple HTML-only website that introduces my beans (aka my pets) -- Emmy, Stella, Finn, and Izzy.
+This is a simple HTML-only website that introduces my beans (aka my pets) -- Emmy, Stella, Finn, Izzy, and Paulo.

 ## Purpose